-The Corporation presents its Statement of Financial Position broadly in order of liquidity.
+The Basic Insurance line of business presents its Statement of Financial Position in order of liquidity.

-The following balances are generally classified as current: cash and cash equivalents, investments, due to/from other insurance companies, accounts receivable, prepaid expenses, deferred policy acquisition costs, reinsurers' share of unearned premiums and unpaid claims, accounts payable and accrued liabilities, unearned premiums and fees and provision for employee current benefits.
+The following balances are generally classified as current: cash and cash equivalents, investments, due to/from other insurance companies, accounts receivable, prepaid expenses, reinsurers' share of unpaid claims, accounts payable and accrued liabilities, unearned premiums and fees and provision for employee current benefits.